Skip to content

 conservation efforts of mountain gorillas

-Disease Monitoring and Management
+Disease Monitoring and Management:

 As Mountain gorillas are susceptible to human disease, the disease monitoring team in the gorilla habitats makes regular gorilla health checkups and closely monitors their population to identify and address any health issue found as soon as possible.